moorejacob2017/Omen_Eye/README.md

 - **Inputs, Input Values & Tags**
 - **Query Parameters & Values**

-## Installation

-1. Go to the Firefox Add-ons store.
-2. Search for "Omen Eye".
-3. Click "Add to Firefox".
-4. After installation, you'll see the Omen Eye icon in your toolbar.

 ## Usage

 1. Click on the Omen Eye icon to start.